-BAYONNE, N.J., Dec.
-21, 2015 (GLOBE NEWSWIRE) -- BCB Bancorp, Inc., Bayonne, N.J.
-(NASDAQ:BCBP), announced that the Board of Directors has unanimously approved a cash dividend of $150.00 for each share of its Series A, Series B and Series C 6.00% Noncumulative Perpetual Preferred Stock to be paid to preferred stock shareholders of record on January 1, 2016.
-The cash dividend is payable on January 15th, 2016.
-The dividend represents a 6.00% yield based on the Preferred Stock’s face value of $10,000.
-Thomas Coughlin, CEO commented that, “This marks the eleventh dividend on our Series A Preferred Stock Issuance, eighth dividend on our Series B Preferred Stock Issuance and the second dividend on our Series C Preferred Stock Issuance.
-The capital raised through these three issuances has afforded us the opportunity to continue to grow and strengthen our balance sheet while we continue to explore and execute initiatives that have the potential to increase franchise and shareholder value.”
+BAYONNE, N.J., April 3, 2015 (GLOBE NEWSWIRE) -- BCB Bancorp, Inc., Bayonne, N.J.
+(Nasdaq:BCBP), announced that the Board of Directors has unanimously approved a cash dividend of $150.00 for each share of its Series A and Series B 6.00% Noncumulative Perpetual Preferred Stock to be paid to preferred stock shareholders of record on April 1 , 2015.
+The cash dividend is payable on April 14th, 2015.
+The dividend represents a 6.00% yield based on the Preferred Stock's face value of $10,000.
+Thomas Coughlin, CEO commented that, "This marks the eighth dividend on our Series A Preferred Stock Issuance and the fifth dividend on our Series B Preferred Stock Issuance.
+The capital raised through these two issuances has afforded us the opportunity to continue to grow and strengthen our balance sheet while we continue to explore and execute initiatives that have the potential to increase franchise and shareholder value."

 BCB Community Bank presently operates 15 full-service offices in Bayonne, Colonia, Hoboken, Fairfield, Jersey City, Monroe Township, Rutherford, South Orange, and Woodbridge, New Jersey, and Staten Island, New York.
 Questions regarding the content of this release should be directed to Thomas Coughlin, President and Chief Executive Officer of BCB Bancorp, Inc. or Thomas Keating, Senior Vice President and CFO of BCB Bancorp, Inc. at (201) 823-0700.